arvaidya/pokemonGallery/README.md

 # PorkemonGallery

 This project was created with Angular4.
-Requirements of this projects can be found in attached pokemon-gallery-readme.pdf
+Requirements of this projects can be found in attached file [pokemon-gallery-readme.pdf](https://github.com/arvaidya/pokemonGallery/blob/master/pokemon-gallery-readme.pdf)

 Before running the project please make sure following dependencies are installed